Nurarihyon122/Terraform_3_tier_web/README.md

 Point it to your GitHub repo

 Use the Jenkinsfile for pipeline definition
-Update the AWS credentials in Jenkinsfile
+Update the AWS credentials in Jenkinsfile Or Create Credentials as global in Jenkins and kind as Secret text and add your AWS access key.

 Run the pipeline